-The text for Original Articles should be organized into the following sections: Introduction, Methods, Results, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
+The text for Original Articles should be organized into the following sections: Introduction, Methods (or Materials and methods), Results, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
 Sections for Case Reports are: Introduction, Case Report, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
 Each section should begin on a new page.